isomerpages/govtech-gobusiness/_browse-all-licences-SPF/Road-Closure-Permit-for-Events.md

 <br>
 Step 7 :<br>
 Put up signs along the affected road 2 weeks prior to the event.<br>
-(please refer to the guidelines and template for the use of signs)
+(please refer to the guidelines and template for the use of signs)<br>
 <br>
 Step 8 :<br>
 Execution of approved plans<br>